LiskArchive/lisk-sdk/db/sql/README.md

 Please note that while each external SQL file must use underscore notation in its name, each reference to the file must use the corresponding camel case within [./index.js](./index.js).

+Try to avoid needlessly repeating in the file name the name of the repository that uses the file.

 ## development notes

 When editing an SQL file on the development machine, you do not need to restart the application in order